When redesigning a website, the pursuit of what looks good on the eye is often the primary focus, and it can be easy to ignore search engine ranking.

 Google Search Console offers some interesting options for finding new potential ranks that you weren’t expecting for a given page, so make sure you assess any pages before you delete them.
 They may have some easy ranking opportunities.

-You can sort by pages and then see what ranking opportunities might be closer than you realized on a page by then clicking on the ‘Queries’ tab.
+You can sort by pages and then see what ranking opportunities might be closer than you realised on a page by then clicking on the ‘Queries’ tab.
 In this way you can often find ideas for new content, as you make it more relevant to the searches that it features-for already.

 This is a virtuous cycle; as you improve the pages and upgrade the content, they should lift in the ranks and further opportunities become available.